Daily Meditation Schedule (Ongoing Monday to Saturday)

 Jakusho Kwong-roshi and Abbot Nyoze Kwong

-MEMBERS: Please email the office for scheduling information.
+Members-Only Benefit: Please email the office for scheduling link.

 FORMS AND GUIDELINES for Online Practice

 We have two periods of morning and evening zazen (view schedule).
 Beginning period of zazen will start by the facilitator striking a bell with three times.
 To end the period and to begin closing verse, there will be one strike on the bell.

 It is extremely important that we all aim toward creating a calm, quiet, and strong container in which we can deepen our practice of zazen (just sitting).
 Please keep the following forms in mind to manifest our practice as One Body and One Mind.

 Creating A Strong Container